 When you’re ready to serve the salad again, simply remove it from the refrigerator and let it sit at room temperature for a few minutes before cutting and serving.

-Make sure to put it back in the fridge (or freezer) in between servings, you are bringing this to a potluck or serving it at a gathering.
+If you are bringing this to a potluck or serving it at a gathering, make sure to put it back in the fridge in between servings.
 If the cream cheese layer melts, it will lose its form and become a huge mess.

 More Strawberry Desserts